Introduction:

 1. When writing your master’s thesis

-2. Apply for confidentiality of the dean:
+2. Apply for confidentiality of the head of the department:

-• Instructions for application of confidentiality
+Instructions for application of confidentiality

 Give the name of the supervisor and your main subject, incl. confirmation that you have discussed this with your supervisor.